 Knox Co.
 Man Charged with TennCare Fraud

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $5 million being repaid to TennCare, with a total estimated cost avoidance of over $176 million for TennCare, according to latest figures.
-To date, 2,256 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
+This has helped lead to a total estimated cost avoidance of more than $163.6 million for TennCare, according to the latest figures.
+To date, 3,154 people have been charged with TennCare fraud.